RJamesJers/Predicting-Wages-using-R/README.md

-# Predictive Modelling
-Predictive Analytics Assignment 1 using R
+# Predictive ModellingAssignment 1 using R

 ### Key Aim of Project